Looking for the best ukuleles?

 Different Ukulele Sizes and Types

-If you’re a beginner to playing the ukulele, it’s important that you understand the different types and sizes of ukuleles.
+If you’re a beginner to playing the ukulele, it’s important that you understand the many different types and sizes of ukuleles.
 Most people think of the smallest size, the soprano ukulele when thinking about ukuleles.
 However, there are several other sizes as well including the concert ukulele, the tenor ukulele, and the baritone ukulele.

 Below we’ll take a small look at the different types of ukuleles you can choose from so you’ll know what to expect when it’s time to make your purchase.